Fatal flaw in Boeing 737 Max traceable to one key late decision

 A test pilot who originally advocated for the expansion of the system didn’t understand how the changes affected its safety.
 Safety analysts said they would have acted differently if they had known it used just one sensor.
 Regulators didn’t conduct a formal safety assessment of the new version of MCAS.

+“It seems like somebody didn’t understand what they were doing,” said an engineer who assessed the system’s sensors.

-In 2012, the chief test pilot for the Max had a problem.
-During the early development of the 737 Max, Ray Craig, a retired Navy airman, was trying out high-speed situations on a flight simulator.
-But the plane wasn’t flying smoothly, partly because of the Max’s bigger engines.
+In 2012 the chief test pilot for the Max had a problem.
+During the early development of the 737 Max, Ray Craig, a retired navy airman, was trying out high-speed situations on a flight simulator.
+But the plane was not flying smoothly, partly because of the Max’s bigger engines.

+To fix the issue Boeing decided to use a piece of software.
+The system was meant to work in the background so pilots effectively wouldn’t know it was there.

 In late January 2016, the first Max lifted off for its maiden test flight.
 “The 737 Max just felt right in flight, giving us complete confidence that this airplane will meet our customers’ expectations,” Ed Wilson, the new chief test pilot for the Max, said in a news release at the time.
 Wilson had replaced Craig the previous year.

-But a few weeks later, Wilson and his co-pilot began noticing that something was off, according to a person with direct knowledge of the flights.
+Yet a few weeks later Wilson and his co-pilot began noticing that something was off, according to a person with direct knowledge of the flights.
 The Max wasn’t handling well when nearing stalls at low speeds.
 Wilson told engineers that the issue would need to be fixed.
 He and his co-pilot proposed MCAS, the person said.

+The change didn’t elicit much debate.
+It was considered “a run-of-the-mill adjustment”, according to the person.

 That probability may have underestimated the risk of external events that have damaged sensors in the past, such as collisions with birds, bumps from ramp stairs or mechanics’ stepping on them.
 While part of the assessment considers such incidents, they are not included in the probability.